My Favorite Clean & Organic Everyday Lotion For Dry Skin

 This Right To Know report on fragrance ingredients gives you a good idea of what isn’t disclosed on ingredient lists (cosmetics, skin care and cleaning products).
 Unfortunately there are products sold in stores right now that contain concerning levels of harmful chemicals.

-The goal for me was to find an organic or clean (free of parabens, phthalates, sulfates, and petrochemicals) lotion that had a low Environmental Working Group (EWG) Skin Deep score, worked within my budget (under $20) and would lock in moisture, soothe my skin and keep it supple.
-I tested nine brands of clean, natural and organic lotion and reviewed them below.
+The goal for me was to find an organic or clean (free of parabens, phthalates, sulfates, and petrochemicals) lotion that had a low Environmental Working Group (EWG) Skin Deep score, worked within my budget and would lock in moisture, soothe my skin and keep it supple.
+I found 10 brands of clean, natural and organic lotion that I recommend and listed them below.

 Conventional lotions may contain ingredients that are potentially harmful to your health.
 My daughter was gifted a bottle of Bath & Body Works Pink Cashmere lotion last year, and it’s still sitting in the bathroom.
 I looked through the ingredient list and found some concerning ingredients on the label: fragrance (see below), methylparaben, propylparaben, BHT and diazolindinyl urea (a formaldehyde releaser).